 Another excellent resource for writers of all kinds is Duotrope's Digest, an online site to explore the writing market (fiction and poetry, both online and print) and track submissions.

 DailyHaiku features the work of six authors presented over a six month time frame.
 Each week, the work of a different author from the current contributing team is featured on this site.
 The contributing team at DailyHaiku changes twice per year—once in April and once in October.
-We accept submissions between March 1 and 31, and September 1 and 30 ONLY.
+We accept submissions between February 1 and 28, and August 1 and 31 ONLY.
 Submissions received at any other time will not be accepted.

-All submitted and contributed work will be also put into consideration for our yearly print journal.
+All contributed work will be also put into consideration for our yearly print journal.
 Published once a year in the early fall, the print journal features the work of the previous two contributor teams.
 One exemplary week of contributed haiku each year will also be awarded the DailyHaiku Editors' Choice Award and featured prominently in the print edition.
 No submissions are paid, but contributors will receive one contributor's copy of the yearly print journal featuring their work.

-Thank you for your interest in DailyHaiku.
-We look forward to delivering your "daily shot of zen".
+Thank you for your interest in DailyHaiku!

 Patrick M. Pilarski and Nicole Pakan